mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 You have to ways to upload the item file:
 - by using [`miactl`](/docs/cli/miactl), the official Mia-Platform CLI tool (recommended)
-- by copying its contents in the CMS related section.
+- by creating it in the CMS

 :::info

-To create Marketplace items  *Company Owner* and a *Project Administrator* can create new Marketplace items.
+To create Marketplace items you need to be a *Company Owner* or a *Project Administrator*

 :::